A recipe for applications: Dataset & Web Components (Part 2)

 Part 2.3: Introducing Shadow DOM

-You can build your web component in the Shadow DOM that way you can sprinkle it into your document as needed.
+You can build your web component using the Shadow DOM.
 We need to include that in our constructor.

 export class AToZList extends HTMLElement {